From the Omnibus:

 - The names of other individuals who were involved in and/or affected by the alleged violation(s), including witnesses and/or individuals who have intimate knowledge related to the incident.

-- Any other information which the Complainant feels is related to the complaint.
+- Any other information which the Complainant feels is related to the Case.

-If the Complainant does not include any of this optional information when they initially submit the complaint, they may still choose to provide such information at any time during an investigation.
+If the Complainant does not include any of this optional information when they initially submit the Complaint, or if the Complainant later realizes they have more of this information they have not yet submitted, they may still choose to provide such information at any time during an investigation.

 Protection of Privacy